 There are differences and similarities between London and Los Angeles worth noting.
 London is old and new.
 Unlike museum cities whose final chapters seem to have been written decades ago, London continues to show signs of life — breathing, growing, and changing.
 Londinium may’ve been founded by the Romans in 47CE but they left and it wasn’t again resettled until the Anglo-Saxons arrived in 886 and re-named it Lundenburh.
 After that it was erased and redrawn over and over by fire, the most notorious being the Great Fire of London, which left nothing of pre-1666 London but the pattern of streets.
 Modern London really took off in the 18th Century, when it began expanding in all directions and absorbing neighboring towns which became its neighborhoods.

 London’s diversity is primarily limited to humans.
 All of England is temperate and London is a flat city, located within a bowl and centered bisected by a major river.
 Southern California, on the other hand, is a biodiversity hotspot with a variety of biomes, climates, and microclimates; and Los Angeles has the greatest variation in elevation of any city on Earth — but also is primarily located within a bow-like basin bisected by a major river.
 Glaciations and human activity have left England with zero endemic species of mammals and most of the countryside consists of dull or charming (depending on the individual or time spent in it) Midwest-like farmland, with stone walls in place of barbed wire fences.
 The most fearsome creatures found in England’s wild woods and suburbs are foxes and badgers.
-In Southern California, by contrast, the landscape includes deserts, forests, mountains, swamps, grasslands, scrubland and in Los Angeles, coyotes and raccoons roam the streets; run-ins with bobcats, bears, and panthers aren’t uncommon.
+The English countryside, tellingly, inspired The Tales of Peter Rabbit, Wind in the Willows, and Winnie-the-Pooh.
+In Southern California, by contrast, the landscape includes deserts, forests, mountains, swamps, grasslands, scrubland and in Los Angeles, coyotes and raccoons roam the streets; run-ins with bobcats, bears, and mountain lions aren’t uncommon.

 After getting that out of the way we stopped at a pub — my one request.
 None of my hosts, though English, had ever been in a pub, preferring soda to adult beverages and fast food to pub grub.
 I later found, with equal shock, that none of my hosts (despite one living in Tipton, where the very air tastes of it) had ever had curry.
 There is a sad Yankophila too, it seems, a disorder just as sad as Anglophilia, and one which is contributing (if the always hyperbolic British media are to be believed) with the death of pub culture.
 If that’s true, it would be a shame, because pubs were my favorite aspect of native Englishness and where most of my happiest and fuzziest memories were made.
 Although I was told that pubs were closing left and right, there still seemed to be one on every block and could scarcely imagine a pubbier place on earth.